fossas/faktory-plugins/README.md

 Metrics are collected through a task and middleware.

 Metrics tracked through middleware are:
-`jobs.succeeded.count` - number of jobs successful
+`jobs.succeeded.time.count` - number of jobs successful
 `jobs.succeeded.time` - time to complete
-`jobs.failed.count` - number of jobs failed
+`jobs.failed.time.count` - number of jobs failed
 `jobs.failed.time` - time to complete

 Metrics tracked through a task (every 10 seconds) are: